 A fisheries officer may, for the purposes of this Act, at any reasonable time —

-(a) enter and inspect any land or premises or any waters in respect of which there is an authorisation in force under this Act to check whether this Act or the conditions of the authorisation are being complied with;
+(a) enter and inspect any land or premises or any waters in respect of which there is an authorisation in force under this Act to check whether this Act or the conditions of the authorisation are being complied with; or

-(b) enter and inspect any land or premises that are being used for the purpose of selling fish, or storing fish for a commercial purpose, to check whether this Act is being complied with;
+(b) enter and inspect any land or premises that are being used for the purpose of selling fish, or storing fish for a commercial purpose, to check whether this Act is being complied with; or

-(c) enter any land or premises ordinarily used for the purpose of manufacturing, repairing or selling boats, fishing gear or gear and equipment used for aquaculture and inspect the boats, gear or equipment; or
+(c) enter any land or premises ordinarily used for the purpose of manufacturing, repairing or selling boats or fishing or aquaculture gear and inspect the boats or gear; or

 (d) enter any land or premises where records are required to be kept for the purposes of this Act and inspect those records.

+[Section 182 amended by No. 43 of 2011 s.
+57.]

 183. Entry onto land

 A fisheries officer may, for the purposes of this Act —